DinmaOtutu/dinmasspace/src/pages/posts/march-end-of-q1.md

 I was able to save up to 70%, for some reason.

 I renewed my gym membership, I have two awesome coaches who are determined to help me get to my goals.
-Although it was cut short because of Corona Virus.
+Although it was cut short because of Coronavirus.
 About the 5kg we didn’t reach this goal, but we shed some weight, my clothes can testify!🕺🕺.
 We also nailed the workout 6 days a week, it's now a lifestyle.

-Reading has a mood and it takes a lot of discipline my people, some days you just want to be on your phone, gist, eat and sleep.
+Reading has a mood and it takes a lot of discipline people, some days you just want to be on your phone, gist, eat and sleep.
 I have to keep myself accountable, give this update, and grow as a person.
 I didn’t take this seriously.
 I will do better.
 I studied a few times in the mornings.
 At night, I try to read one of the books I have selected for the month giving it at least an hour before I say good night.
 I completed the selected books for the month though.

 Writing this review?
 I actually look forward to it.
 It is part of my motivation, I would not want it to be empty, neither would I want to lie, it makes me try my best to tick off my goals.
 Thanks for reading 😇.